Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Step 1: Gather Your Trust Ledger and Bank Statement

-Start by collecting your trust ledger report and bank statement for the same period.
-Both documents need to cover identical date ranges.
+Start by collecting your trust ledger report and bank statement for the same period, making sure both records use the same date or date range.
+Both documents need to cover identical date ranges, since monthly reconciliation only works when every document reflects that same date range.
 Mismatched periods are a common source of apparent discrepancies that aren’t actually errors—just timing confusion.

 Step 2: Reconcile the Bank Statement to Your Trust Ledger

-Compare the bank’s ending balance to your trust ledger.
-Account for outstanding checks (issued but not yet cleared) and deposits in transit (made but not yet posted by the bank).
-The adjusted bank balance is what matters, not the raw statement balance.
+Compare the bank’s ending balance to your trust ledger as part of the bank reconciliation.
+Account for outstanding checks (outstanding cheques) (issued but not yet cleared) and deposits in transit (made but not yet posted by the bank).
+The adjusted bank balance is what matters, not the raw statement balance, because the goal is to align internal balances with the bank’s records and catch bank errors.

 Step 3: Calculate Total Client Balances from Individual Ledgers

-Add up all individual client ledger balances to create a single total.
-This sum represents what you owe to all clients collectively.
+Add up all individual client ledger balances to create a single total, which may also be reported as a client trust listing.
+This sum represents what you owe to all clients collectively, and it should reflect the individual client balances you hold as client trust funds.
 It’s the number that ties your detailed records to your summary records.

 Step 4: Compare All Three Balances

-All three numbers—adjusted bank balance, trust ledger total, and sum of client ledgers—need to match exactly.
+All three numbers—adjusted bank balance, trust ledger total, and sum of client ledgers—need to match exactly, because that comparison is the core reconciliation process, and matching figures across these financial records confirms proper trust reconciliation.
 If they do, your reconciliation is complete for that period.

 Step 5: Investigate and Resolve Any Discrepancies